 What is a West Virginia Wrongful Death Claim?

 In West Virginia, wrongful death claims, lawsuits, and settlements are governed by West Virginia’s wrongful death statute set forth in WV Code §55-7-6.
 West Virginia’s wrongful death statute provides families who have lost a loved one due to the negligence or misconduct of another the right to file a civil claim against that person, corporation, or government.

 A civil claim, also known as a personal injury claim, is a legal action or claim against one or more parties.
 Like most civil claims, wrongful death claims are claims for money damages.
 In other words, a WV wrongful death claim is a legal claim for financial compensation.

 That said, many families pursue wrongful death claims for more reasons than money.
 Often family members want justice and to hold wrongdoers accountable so that they don’t hurt or kill others in the future.

 Wrongful death claims are not necessarily the same as a wrongful death lawsuit.
 That’s because a claim is not technically a lawsuit until a wrongful death complaint is filed in a West Virginia court of law.
 In fact, many wrongful death claims are settled in West Virginia without the need to file a lawsuit.

-Sometimes wrongful death claims are settled before a lawsuit is filed.
-It is possible that a wrongful death may also lead to a criminal case.
-That, however, does not stand in the way of the family bringing a civil action for wrongful death, seeking monetary damages.
+A wrongful death may also lead to a criminal case.
+That, however, does not stand in the way of a family’s right to bring a civil action for wrongful death seeking monetary damages.